hychen39/javascript_teach/ch3/ch_03_part_2.md

 ```
 ### Remove a property

-To remove a property from an object, use the `delete` operator.
+Use the' delete' operator to remove a property from an object.

 ```javascript
 delete myFiat.fuel;  // remove the fuel property